 Molybdenum production restarted in August 2016, with an annual production of 0.5 million pounds.
-To optimize costs, operation of the molybdenum plant was outsourced to a subcontractor who refurbished the plant with a \$1.0 million Capex investment which is being paid by MVC over the course of three years.
+The operation of the molybdenum plant was outsourced to a subcontractor who refurbished the plant with a \$1.0 million Capex investment payable by MVC over a three-year term.